saroj3k/refarch-uiux-angular/README.md

 ## Authentication server

 Authentication in this app is mainly for demonstration purposes.
+In the future we will be likely be using a third party identity manager such as Keycloak or Red Hat Identity Manager.
+The authentication server in this app was based on this [GUIDE](https://www.techiediaries.com/fake-api-jwt-json-server/).

-The `server.js` acts as a local authentication server that will be replaced in the future with a real service.
-However the concepts of Auth Guards, protected routes, and http-interceptors (for adding a JWT to a request header) are still relevant.
+The `server.js` acts as a local Node.js backend server for handling authentication.
+Requests are posted to the authentication server, the email and password are verified in the database, and a JWT auth token is returned.
+Although the local server will be replaced in a production ready app the concepts of Auth Guards, protected routes, and http-interceptors (for adding a JWT to a request header) are still relevant.

 In our example, the `auth.service` handles the logic for logging in, logging out, and checking if a user is authenticated.
+Login requests are posted to the `/auth/login` route defined in the server.
+Logout is handled by clearing the JWT token.
 The `auth-guard.service` uses the `auth.service` to check if a user is authenticated.
-It uses that information to implement [CanActivate](https://angular.io/api/router/CanActivate), which determines what to do (i.e. the user is authenticated so routing continues, otherwise navigate to the login page).
+It uses that information to implement [CanActivate](https://angular.io/api/router/CanActivate), which determines what to do when routing to a protected route (i.e. the user is authenticated so routing continues, otherwise navigate to the login page).

 The `auth-guard.service` is dropped into the routing module, and the implemented `canActivate` method is passed as a parameter to the routes you want protected.